 TRAIN TO VALLO DELLA LUCANIA

 The local train to Vallo della Lucania (Vallo) departs every hour or two; I made the 12:58.
 There’s no first class or air-conditioning on these trains, but they are clean and very scenic.
 The ride took 1 hour and 46 minutes.

-I was on my way to Vallo to visit my best friend Mike, who I grew up with in Connecticut.
+I was on my way to Vallo to visit my best friend Mike, who I grew up within Connecticut.
 His family lives in Moio della Civitella (Moio), a small town (population less than 2,000) southeast of Naples that’s 15 minutes from the Vallo train station.
 Moio is located in the Cilento region and its economy is supported entirely by agriculture (production of wine, olive oil, and chestnuts).
 You won’t find any Africans, Asians, or tourists in these small villages-it’s as Italian as you can get, which I love.
 Since there are no buses or trains you need to have a car, and the roads aren’t that easy to figure out.
-Here’s my story of my trip here two years ago.
-The big difference is that, sadly, Mike’s father passed away in December, so there was a huge void in the house-and in the town, for that matter.
+Here’s the story of my trip here two years ago.
+The big difference is that, sadly, Mike’s father passed away in December, so there was a huge void in the house and in the town, for that matter.

 HIGHLIGHTS FROM MOIO

 I spent my time there relaxing, laundry, catching up on work, and, what else?
 Eating, of course.
 That’s what folks in Italy do best.
 I loved going into town to get the most reasonably priced food/treats.
 I bet you can’t find pizza for 3.50 euros or 1-euro Cokes in restaurants in Italy’s tourist areas.
 On top of that, two scoops of gelato cost just 1.50 euros.
 Paying these prices makes them all taste so much better (and in reality it they really are tastier and fresher).